 14:10 can also be the perfect route into other, more advanced fasting methods.

 Maybe you’ve read about 16:8 intermittent fasting.
-You’re sold on the benefits, but it sounds kinda hard going.
+You’re sold on the benefits, but it sounds kinda heavy going.
 Get your feet wet with 14:10, and start building your fasting stamina.

 5 pro tips for 14:10 intermittent fasting